MiSTle-Dev/FPGA-Companion/src/bl616/README.md

 BOOT button still pressed.
 Once connected release the BOOT button.
 The device should now be in bootloader mode and show up with its bootloader on the PC.

-Figure out µC bootloader COM port and use shell command to program:
+Figure out MPU bootloader COM port and use shell command to program:
 Press Windows + R keyboard shortcut to launch the Windows Run box, type “devmgmt.msc” , and click the OK button.

 Device Manager will open.